DanTheServerMan/ansible/linux/roles/system-mount-nfs/README.md

 Requirements
 ------------

 A Linux machine with network connectivity to both your device, the internet for package downloads, and a functioning NFS export.
+You can use my role system-server-nfs to configure the NFS export/server if you need assistance.

 It also assumes that there is no firewall that may block connectivity, either on the NAS, network, or host.